The importance of the international movement to establish Women Coaches Academies

 What’s Good for Women is Good for Everyone

-Examining these issues within the coaching sphere, LaVoi found that women Coaches matter to other women Coaches because they can provide support and advice to colleagues about navigating what has traditionally been a male dominated workplace.
-Developing that sense of relatedness and connection with female colleagues working as Coaches or in a sport related capacity is both beneficial and critical to the quality of their experience, especially when coupled with the opportunity to receive feedback from other Coaches.
-The ‘network’ is just as relevant and useful for women as it is for men, it can help them in their career and women Coaches need to see and interact other women Coaches for friendship, networking, support, career advice and mentorship.
+Examining these issues within the coaching sphere, LaVoi found that women coaches matter to other women coaches because they can provide support and advice to colleagues about navigating what has traditionally been a male dominated workplace.
+Developing that sense of relatedness and connection with female colleagues working as coaches or in a sport related capacity is both beneficial and critical to the quality of their experience, especially when coupled with the opportunity to receive feedback from other coaches.
+The ‘network’ is just as relevant and useful for women as it is for men, it can help them in their career and women coaches need to see and interact with other women coaches for friendship, networking, support, career advice and mentorship.

 Coaching Career Path for Women & Women Coaches Academies

-“In the USA, the Women Coaches Academy is providing continuous educational opportunities plus three conferences each year that are an opportunity for women Coaches to extend themselves, network and learn from others women Coaches.
-The December, 2017 conference will be held in Denver, Colorado and Kahn says, “the 4-day program connects female Coaches across all NCAA divisions and sports, offering a unique learning experience like no other program or convention.
+“In the USA, the Women Coaches Academy is providing continuous educational opportunities plus three conferences each year that are an opportunity for women coaches to extend themselves, network and learn from other women coaches.
+The December, 2017 conference will be held in Denver, Colorado and Kahn says, “the 4-day program connects female coaches across all NCAA divisions and sports, offering a unique learning experience like no other program or convention.
 The feedback we continually receive is that this program is ‘life-changing’ and powerfully transformative on so many levels”.

 Etsuko Ogasawara, Ph.D. is the Executive Director of the Japanese Center for Research on Women in Sport (JCRWS) and a Professor of Sport Management at Juntendo University.
 Considering the recent establishment of the Japanese Women Coaches Academy, her perspective provides great insight for everyone involved in establishing Academies around the world.